-One version of the model is presented in Source 3.
+One version of the model is presented in Source 3 below.
 The double-headed arrow indicates a two-way influence, that is:

-- The purpose, genre and register influence the selection of language for a text. - Choices in language can affect, challenge or subvert the register and genre; for example a student is expected to be polite and deferential when speaking to the principal, but could challenge the relationship by sitting in her chair, calling her 'mate' and being the one asking the questions.
+- The purpose, genre and register influence the selection of language for a text. - Choices in language can affect, challenge or subvert the register and genre.

-Social purpose and genre:
+For example a student is expected to be polite and deferential when speaking to the principal, but could challenge the relationship by sitting in her chair, calling her 'mate' and being the one asking the questions.

-a genre is a type of text that uses language to achieve a particular social purpose or goal.
-The purpose is achieved in a distinct sequence written and spoken language; images; gestures and body language; sound; space
+Social purpose and genre: a genre is a type of text that uses language to achieve a particular social purpose or goal.
+The purpose is achieved in a distinct sequence Register: field and subject matter; roles and relationships; mode Language use in texts: written and spoken language; images; gestures and body language; sound; Source 3 Language-in-use model